idanode/idanode-hub/README.md

 ```
 ## Customize

-If you want to change any defaults, refer to the documentation of [idanote-common](../../../idanote-common), the core TrustNote library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [idanote-common](../../../idanote-common), the core
+library `require()`'d from here.

 ## Push notifications for Android